FarronF/limerick-council-meetings/meetings/2015/09/28-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 21st July 2015.md

 of Road Restoration Improvement.
 This grant was part of an additional €24,000,000

-in funding being made available nationally this year for road improvements.--- 19
+in funding being made available nationally this year for road improvements.
+---
+19

 It was intended that the additional funding would be used to carry out additional